 ARTISTS Michelangelo Antonioni, Emory Douglas, Marco Fusinato, Jean-Luc Godard, Johan Grimonprez, Giovanni Intra and Michael Parekōwhai, James McTiegue, Marharishi, Oliver Maxwell, Dane Mitchell, Monash University, Muslimgauze, Pussy Riot, Varvara Stepanova, Michael Stevenson, Rosemarie Trockel, Jemima Wyman CURATOR Robert Leonard

 Men will never be free until the last king is strangled with the entrails of the last priest.

 —attributed to Denis Diderot, c.1840

 Humanity won’t be happy till the last capitalist is hung with the guts of the last bureaucrat.

 —Occupation Committee of the People’s Free Sorbonne University, 16 May 1968

 Iconography of Revolt showcases some of the ways revolt and revolution, protest and insurrection, have been pictured in art, film, and elsewhere, from the Bolsheviks to the Black Panthers to Pussy Riot, from the barricades to the catwalk.
 It asks how images of revolt challenge us, but also how they have been absorbed into culture.

-The show looks to history, to Varvara Stepanova’s Bolshevik sportswear from the 1920s and Emory Douglas’s Black Panther poster art from the late 1960s and 1970s.
-It also features Johan Grimonprez’s notorious 1997 collage documentary Dial H-I-S-T-O-R-Y, which chronicles the history of airplane hijacking just a few years before 9/11.
+The show excavates history, from Varvara Stepanova’s Bolshevik sportswear and theatre costumes from the 1920s to Emory Douglas’s Black Panther newspaper graphics from the late 1960s and early 1970s.
+It also features Belgian artist Johan Grimonprez’s harrowing collage documentary, Dial H-I-S-T-O-R-Y (1997), which explores the romantic heyday of airplane-hijacking revolutionaries through the eyes of the media.